martina-presnajderova-deel/Keras/README.md

-#Run Simple REgression/Classification Keras Demo
+# Keras Demo - Regression/Classification

 **What?** Keras is a wrapper on top of Tensorflow and Theano.
 It is an easy-to-use high-level neural networks API to develop and evaluate deep learning models.